cloudmesh-community/book/chapters/prg/python/opencv/opencv.md

 ![](images/learning.png) **Learning Objectives**

 * Provide some simple calculations so we can test cloud services.
-* Show case some elementary OpenCV functions
+* Showcase some elementary OpenCV functions
 * Show an environmental image analysis application using Secchi disks

 ---

 OpenCV (Open Source Computer Vision Library) is a library of thousands of algorithms for various applications in computer vision and machine learning.
-It has C++, C, Python, Java and MATLAB interfaces and supports Windows, Linux, Android and Mac OS.
-In this section, we will explain basic features of this library, including the implementation of a simple example.
+It has C++, C, Python, Java, and MATLAB interfaces and supports Windows, Linux, Android, and Mac OS.
+In this section, we will explain the basic features of this library, including the implementation of a simple example.

 Overview
 --------

-OpenCV has countless functions for image and videos processing.
+OpenCV has many functions for image and video processing.
 The pipeline starts with reading the images, low-level operations on pixel values, preprocessing e.g. denoising, and then multiple steps of higher-level operations which vary depending on the application.
 OpenCV covers the whole pipeline, especially providing a large set of library functions for high-level operations.
 A simpler library for image